nodejs/node/doc/api/esm.md

 ### No `require.resolve`

-Former use cases relying on `require.resolve` to determine the resolved path of a module can be supported via `import.meta.resolve`, which is experimental and supported via the `--experimental-import-meta-resolve` flag:
+Former use cases relying on `require.resolve` to determine the resolved path of a module can be supported via `import.meta.resolve`:

 ```js
 (async () => {